DCAN-Labs/external-software/README.md

 ```
 These are essentially the same, but in the latter case you have control over the
 name of the file.

-Notice that there is no entry point for this container.
-It is meant to be used to
-build the next level of the DCAN pipelines: internal-tools.